mayurvithlani7/fintoosh-backend/memory-bank/activeContext.md

 ### **Recent Fixes**
 - ✅ **MongoDB ObjectId Casting Error**: Fixed analytics endpoint 500 error caused by invalid ObjectId casting when querying chores and goals.
 Removed incorrect `$or` conditions that tried to match string user IDs against ObjectId fields.
 - ✅ **Transaction History Child Filtering**: Fixed issue where selecting individual children in transaction history showed empty results.
 Added `childId` field to transaction objects for proper filtering by child.
-- 🔍 **Analytics Data Investigation**: Added debugging logs to analytics endpoint to investigate why Tasks Completed and Goals Completed show 0/0.
-The analytics endpoint now logs family member discovery and query results.
+- 🔍 **Analytics Data Investigation**: Added comprehensive debugging logs to analytics endpoint.
+The analytics correctly finds 4 family members, but queries for completed chores and goals return 0 results.
+This indicates that either chores are not properly marked as completed/approved or goals are not properly marked as completed in the database.

 ### Maintenance & Monitoring
 - **Error Tracking**: Sentry monitoring for both frontend and backend